 One of the effects of the full-scale introduction of the Web 3.0 Data Space will be the highest data availability in human history.
 In its turn, it will drastically decrease customer acquisition costs, and introduce truly fair competition in this almost ideal market.

-On a personal level, Post-Platforms promote maximum economic inclusion, helping people to evolve from consumers to prosumers.
+On a personal level, the Post-Platforms Foundation promotes maximum economic inclusion, helping people to evolve from consumers to prosumers.
 Starting with the control of personal data by its owners, the Web 3.0 Data Space enables further self-determination and helps people fully realize their creative and economic potential.
 One of the individual business tools Post-Platforms will make available are virtual companies: a fully automated collaboration of different platforms and public services, making micro-business activities 100% seamless and hassle free.

 For SMEs, the empowerment effects are quite similar: on one hand, the Web 3.0 Data Space lowers or even completely removes entry barriers in some niches currently monopolized by platforms and corporations, and on the other, it grants startups virtually free access to the widest user-base, with few or no marketing activities required.
 This global data crowdsourcing phenomenon will also give birth to numerous next-generation services and will make the entrepreneurial space incomparably more diverse and inclusive.

 First of all, the Web 3.0 Data Space is blockchain-free, and that alone heavily reduces both energy consumption and carbon dioxide emissions.
 On the other hand, we get rid of hundreds and thousands of copies of the same or similar databases (so called data silos): whatever will be the total number of PODs, they will use less data centres capacity than multiple copies of the very same data in different combinations.
-Finally, Post-Platforms solutions optimize various aspects of both business interactions and everyday life in general, promoting better logistics, smarter homes and vehicles, and tighter links with local communities.
+Finally, the Post-Platforms solutions optimize various aspects of both business interactions and everyday life in general, promoting better logistics, smarter homes and vehicles, and tighter links with local communities.

 There is a consensus that legal rights on digital assets exist: copyrights, authors rights, patents.